ExpressionEngine/ExpressionEngine-User-Guide/source/cp/content/publish.rst

 channel, so if an entry with the same title already exists then the URL Title will have a number appended to the end to make it unique.

-**Note:** If you let the system create your URL Title for you it will convert spaces into underscores by default.
+.. note:: If you let the system create your URL Title for you it will convert spaces into underscores by default.
 For example, if the title of your entry is "Joe's First Entry" it will be converted to "joes\_first\_entry".
-If you prefer dashes to be used instead of underscores (there is some evidence that Google prefers URLs with dashes) you can change it in the following Control Panel page:

-Admin > Channel Administration > Global Channel Preferences
+If you prefer dashes to be used instead of underscores---there is some evidence that Google prefers URLs with dashes---you can change it with the **Word Separator for URL Titles** preference under :menuselection:`Admin --> Channel Administration --> Global Channel Preferences`.

 Formatting Buttons
 ~~~~~~~~~~~~~~~~~~